skinny-k/KrabbenhoftScott_ATCM4368/README.txt

 ### Innovations ###
 # Added a simple Pawn enemy to harass players while boss is stationary
 # Used particle trigger system to cull particles used by the lasers
+# Special limited ammunition may be picked up from enemy drops

 ### TO-DO ###
+# Add despawn to pickups

 # Find Additional SFX
 #     - Explosion for explosive bullets
 #     - SFX for boss all boss attacks